Marlborough Street, Faringdon, Oxfordshire

 The two-storey building adjoining the south wall of the nave now serves as a sacristy.
 Its earlier use has not been established, but it was probably a vestry or meeting rooms.
 It appears to have been built around the same time as the church hall, probably in the early twentieth century.

 The buildings which link the sacristy to the church hall, east of the church, house a lavatory and other facilities.
-They are single storey, built in the later twentieth century, and hold no architectural interest.
-The church hall, described in the 2002 quinquennial inspection as ‘extremely dangerous’, is currently being repaired.
-The exterior is red bricks, with a mottle of vitrified bricks.
-The windows are large and square, and contain small panes of clear glass.
-The roof is timber framed and encloses a large, open space subdivided only at one end.
+They are single-storey, built in the later twentieth century, and hold no architectural interest.
+The church hall is of more interest, of red bricks, with a mottle of vitrified bricks.
+The windows are large and square, with small panes of clear glass.

 Original Date: 1840